saturate109/hero-video/README.md

 npm start
 ```

-To run the tests (coverage not yet complete):
+To run the cypress tests:

 ```
-npm test
+npm run cypress
 ```